|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation|

 - Severe or progressive problems in the lower extremities, including loss of or altered sensation between the legs, over the buttocks, the inner thighs and back of the legs (saddle area), and feet/heels.

-To diagnose cauda equina syndrome, the doctor will probably evaluate your medical history, give you a physical examination, and order multiple diagnostic imaging studies.
+To diagnose cauda equina syndrome, your doctor will evaluate your medical history, give you a physical examination, and order multiple diagnostic imaging studies.

 Describe your overall health, when the symptoms of cauda equina syndrome began, and how they impact your activities.

-The doctor assesses stability, sensation, strength, reflexes, alignment and motion.
+Your doctor assesses stability, sensation, strength, reflexes, alignment and motion.
 He or she may ask you to stand, sit, walk on your heels and toes, bend forward, backward and to the sides, and lift your legs while lying down.
-The doctor might check the tone and numbness of anal muscles.
+Your doctor might check the tone and numbness of anal muscles.
 You may need blood tests.

-Your doctor may obtain X-rays, MRI (magnetic resonance imaging) scans, and CT (computed tomography scans to help assess the problem.
+Your doctor may order x-rays, magnetic resonance imaging (MRI) scans, and computed tomography (CT) scans to help assess the problem.

 If you have cauda equina syndrome, you may need urgent surgery to remove the material that is pressing on the nerves.
 The surgery may prevent pressure on the nerves from reaching the point at which damage is irreversible.